mintlu8/bevy-rectray-ui/book/src/chapter_0.md

     Features violating one of these rules might live in a separate crate.

+* Bevy2D as a backend

+    `bevy_aoui` exclusively uses bevy's 2D primitives like `Sprite`, `Text2D`,
+    `TextureAtlas`, `MaterialMesh` etc to render its contents.
+    Meaning we get all the cool features Bevy2D provides both now and in the future.

 * Bridging the gap between 2D and UI

     `bevy_aoui` is a UI framework with full rotation and scaling support,